hail-is/hail/docs/tutorial/Tutorial.md

 ## Import data

-For cleanliness, let's first assign the names of data files to Python variables:

-    >>> vcf = '1000Genomes.ALL.coreExome10K-v1.vcf.bgz'
-    >>> sample_annotations = '1000Genomes.ALL.coreExome10K-v1.sample_annotations'
-    >>> pruned_variants = 'purcell5k.interval_list'

 We must first import variant data into Hail's internal format of Variant Dataset (VDS).
 We use the `import_vcf` method on `HailContext` to load the downsampled 1000 Genomes VCF into Hail.
 The VCF file is block-compressed (`.vcf.bgz`) which enables Hail to read the file in parallel.
 Reading files that have not been block-compressed (`.vcf`, `.vcf.gz`) is _significantly_ slower and should be avoided (though often `.vcf.gz` files are in fact block-compressed, in which case renaming to `.vcf.bgz` solves the problem).

-    >>> vds = hc.import_vcf(vcf)
+    >>> vds = hc.import_vcf('1000Genomes.ALL.coreExome10K-v1.vcf.bgz')

 We next use the `split_multi` method on `dataset` to split multi-allelic variants into biallelic variants.
 For example, the variant `1:1000:A:T,C` would become two variants: `1:1000:A:T` and `1:1000:A:C`.